How do I control WhoFundsWho?

 When an organization does not disclose the identities of its donors and when there is no recent but only older donor data available, we have also used the older data.
 That way we are at least able to give an impression of the types of funders that the organization used to have and may still have.
 Whenever we use older data we indicate so in a note.

 As for the personnel information of organizations, we’ve included both recent and current employees.
-And for people’s employment histories the data may go back decades.
+For people’s employment histories the data may go back decades.

 Who are you funded by?